Rogue River Steelheading - Oregon

 The Fishing Program:

-Guides: All of their guides have multiple years of guiding experience on the Rogue and other rivers in Oregon, Idaho, and California.
-They provide excellent instruction for all levels of anglers.
-The guides are top boatmen and are able to easily access small pockets of water with no wading or extremely long casting.
+Guides: All guides have several years of experience guiding on the Rogue River and other notable rivers throughout Oregon, Idaho, and California.
+They are skilled instructors, offering excellent support for anglers of all levels.
+As expert boatmen, they can access small, productive pockets of water—no wading or long casting required.

-Fishing Equipment: All fishing gear, tackle, and flies are provided.
+Fishing Equipment: All fishing gear, tackle, and flies are provided by the guides.
+However, you're welcome to bring your own if you prefer.

 Blossom Bar Rapid